Johor Bahru Sentral station

 Johor Bahru Sentral serves as the Malaysian immigration checkpoint for southbound rail passengers towards Woodlands.
 Northbound rail passengers from Woodlands are processed by Malaysian immigration and customs officers at Woodlands Train Checkpoint prior to boarding.

-Johor Bahru Sentral is planned to be the main hub for rail and bus transportation in Johor Bahru.
-It is proposed to be the main station of KTM ETS, KTM Komuter South, Transit Bus Terminal and will be connected to the future Bukit Chagar RTS and JB Sentral BRT stations.
+The station complex is the main hub for rail and bus transportation in Johor Bahru.
+It is the main station integrating KTM Intercity services, KTM ETS services, KTM Komuter Southern Sector services, as well as acting as the main transit bus terminal of Johor Bahru.
+In the future, it will be connected to the Bukit Chagar RTS Link station.

 Location

-Johor Bahru Sentral station is located in the central area of Johor Bahru around Bukit Chagar.
+Johor Bahru Sentral station is located in the central area of Johor Bahru city, the capital of the state Johor, around Bukit Chagar.
 Being part of Southern Integrated Gateway, the connection between the CIQ complex and the station is just via the connecting walkway over Jalan Jim Quee to the east and is very near to Johor Causeway where the only train connection to Singapore lies straight to Woodlands Train Checkpoint.
-It is also connected to City Square shopping complex via walkway over Jalan Tun Razak in the east.
+It is also connected to City Square shopping complex via walkway over Jalan Tun Razak in the west.
 Both roads also provide road connections to the station, with Jalan Jim Quee also provide road access for motorcars from/to Singapore as it directly connected to the CIQ complex.

 History

 Johore Wooden Railway

-It was said that the history of Johor railway developments started in the 1869 where Sultan Abu Bakar (then still Maharaja) officiated construction of Johore Railway, which line are planned to be built northwards towards Gunung Pulai, 18 miles from the terminus here.
-While the line was indeed built from Johor Bahru and it has been operating in 1875 for the first 6 miles of construction, it was not clear for what function it serves and if Johor Bahru has a proper station standing here until 1889 where the railway is reported defunct.
+It was said that the history of Johor railway developments started in the 1869 when Abu Bakar of Johor (then known as Maharaja) officiated the construction of the Johore Railway, which lines are planned to be built northwards towards Mount Pulai, 18 mi from the terminus here.
+While the line was indeed built from Johor Bahru and it has been operating since 1875 for the first 6 mi of construction, it was not clear for what function it served and if Johor Bahru had a proper station standing here until 1889 when the railway was reported defunct.

 Old FMSR era station

 Former Johor Bahru railway station opened in 1909, now turned into the KTM Museum, but never open to the public.

-The old station of Johor Bahru under Johore State Railway was opened in 1909 in conjunction of completion of the final West Coast main link sector from Gemas to Johor Bahru after a 5 year construction starting in 1904.
-As there was no land access to Singapore yet at that time, Johor Bahru used to be the southernmost terminus for Federated Malay State Railways trains in Malay Peninsular states.
-However FMSR has been running a combined trains and ferry services between both peninsular railway networks and Singapore Government Railways network.
-Both Johore Government Railways and Singapore Government Railways has been integrated under FMSR administration on 1912.
+The former Johor Bahru railway station under Johore State Railway was opened in 1909 in conjunction with the completion of the final West Coast main link (which will later form the KTM West Coast Line) sector from Gemas to Johor Bahru after a 5-year construction period starting in 1904.
+As there weas no land access to Singapore yet at that time, Johor Bahru used to be the southernmost terminus for Federated Malay States Railways (FMSR) trains on the Malay Peninsula.
+However, the FMSR had been running combined train-and-ferry services between both the peninsular railway network and the then-Singapore Government Railways network.
+Both the Johore Government Railways and Singapore Government Railways were integrated under FMSR administration on 1912.